 I must admit I go crazy for gingerbread – and not just in December!
 But my gingerbread baking definitely ramps up significantly during the festive period – I always make my easy iced gingerbread cookies and these soft and chewy spiced ginger cookies for Christmas gifts.

 These festive cupcakes are moist, sticky and full of festive flavour.
 I tried a few recipes before settling with this one – it’s perfect and easy!

-I use both golden syrup and treacle in this cupcake recipe – but if you can’t find treacle, don’t worry – you can just use more golden syrup.
+Just like in this easy gingerbread loaf cake recipe, I use both golden syrup and treacle in these cupcakes – but if you can’t find treacle, don’t worry – you can just use more golden syrup.

 I think the cupcakes look so cute topped with Christmas sprinkles and mini gingerbread people – almost too cute to eat!